CraftAcademyLabs/ca_course/react_bmi.md

 # BMI calculator in React

 First off we need to create the react application. we will use `create-react-app` to do so.
-When we scaffold our react application with it we get the basic project structure aswell as jest partially configured.
+When we scaffold our react application with it we get the basic project structure as well as Jest (the testing framework) partially configured.

-Run this in the terminal:
+Run this command in the terminal to create a React application:

 ```shell
 npx create-react-app bmi_calculator
 ```

-Go inside of the project and run `yarn start` to see that everything works fine.
+Go inside of the project and run `yarn start` or `npm start`to fire app the local server and navigate to `localhost:3000` to see that everything works fine.

+## Cleaning
 Start of with cleaning the `src/App.js`

 Remove everything that is in the div with the class name `"App"`.
 Also remove the import of the logo at line two.

 The file should look like this:

 ```jsx